emsicc/2024/index.md

 ---
 layout: home
 title: EMSICC
-subtitle: Workshop on Energy Management for Sustainable Internet-of-Things and Cloud Computing
+subtitle: Workshop on Energy Management for Sustainable Internet-of-Things and Cloud Computing co-located with the [11th IEEE International Conference on Future Internet of Things and Cloud (FiCloud 2024)](https://ficloud.org/2024/)
 cover-img: /assets/img/wien_1.jpg
 ---